 DOORS POSITION WITH MORE SPACE DOORS POSITION WITH LESS SPACE DOORS TILT UP DOORS TILT DOWN

 LEFT RIGHT LEFT RIGHT LEFT RIGHT LEFT RIGHT

-TOP PINTLES 4 f - 9 P P 9
+TOP PINTLES 4 P 9 4 P 9

-BOTTOM PINTLES 1 P - 4
+BOTTOM PINTLES - J 4

-5.1.5 Replacing the Door Gaskets
+5.1.5 Replacing the door gasket

 It is important to maintain the gaskets in good condition.
-After a year or more of use, the doors gaskets will compress and become hard, which may allow air to leak past it.
-You can test the condition of the door gaskets by closing and latching the doors on a strip of paper.
+After a year or more of use, the door gaskets will compress and become hard, which may allow air to leak past it.
+You can test the condition of the door gaskets by closing and latching the door on a strip of paper.
 Test all around the door.
-If the paper slips out easily anywhere, it is time to replace the gasket.
+If the paper slips out easily anywhere, it is time to replace the gaskets.